 6 Tips to help Your New Employee Help You Both Stay Productive

 But that is shortsighted thinking.
-Sure it’s easier the first time (or even the second time) you hold back from delegating, but especially for recurring tasks or task categories, you’re almost always best off in the medium and long run delegating to the admin help you have.
+Sure it’s easier the first time (or even the second time) you hold back from delegating, but especially for recurring tasks or task categories, you’re almost always best off in the medium and long run training employees or delegating to the admin help you have.

-Here are top six best suggestions to best leverage your “admin” help to get more done in less time.
-Your admin might be a new hire you just brought on who in part will work to give you support, or it could be an assistant that you’ll share with three other peers in your office, or if you’ve hit the mother lode, your admin could be a new full time assistant dedicated to helping you accomplish your business goals and tackle your to do list.
+Here are top six suggestions to add to your next training session to best leverage your “admin” help to get more done in less time.
+Your admin might be a new hire you just brought on who in part will work to give you support, or it could be an existing employee assistant that you’ll share with three other peers in your office, or if you’ve hit the mother lode, your admin could be a new full time assistant dedicated to helping you accomplish your business goals and tackle your to do list.

 Tip #1: Don’t manage your admin’s deliverables by email, instead have your admin track everything you give him or her through one app based project list.

 Currently my admin and I use Asana.
 In the past I’ve used several other tools.
 The key point is that you need one place that your assistant posts all the tasks you’ve handed them so you can see updates in one centralized place.
 The right tool should give you a view to see a feed of the new updates your assistant has made since you last reviewed the list.

 Tip #2: Have your admin record your key “delegation meetings”.